 Matthew Youlden speaks nine languages fluently and understands over a dozen more.
 We work together in the Babbel office in Berlin, so I constantly hear him using his skills, switching from language to language like a chameleon changing colors with ease.
 In fact, for the longest time I didn’t even know he was British because he was constantly changing his speech.

 When I told Matthew how I’ve been struggling to pick up a second language, he had the following advice for me.
 If you currently believe that you can never become bilingual, get ready to take some notes!
-Here are Matthew’s tips to best learn any language:
+Here are Matthew’s best language learning tips:

 This might sound obvious, but if you don’t have a good reason to learn a language, you are less likely to stay motivated over the long-run.
 Wanting to impress English-speakers with your French is not a very good reason — wanting to get to know a French person in their own language is another matter entirely.
 No matter your reason, once you’ve decided on a language, it’s crucial to commit: